Click Energy vs Powershop Australia

 Click Energy

-Full Click reviewPowershop Australia
+View Click plansPowershop Australia

 Powershop Australia — pros & cons

 Still unsure?
-Compare all providers at once.
+Compare providers side by side.

 Use our free comparison tool to see every available plan in your area — not just these two.
-Enter your postcode and find the best deal for your household.
+Enter your postcode and find a competitive deal for your household.

 Compare energy plans & see pricesFrequently asked questions